ACL Injury Claims

 Grade Two: some of the ligament fibres have stretched too far and have ended up tearing.
 In this case, the pain and swelling are very apparent and can cause the knee to struggle under your weight.

 Grade Three: a complete ‘rupture’ or tear where there is swelling around the knee and the pain is very serious.
-People at this stage are usually very unbalanced when shifting weight onto their knee.
+People at this stage are usually very unbalanced when shifting weight onto their knees.

 ACL Recovery and Repair